Zaid-Mirza/AttachmentManager/README.md

 allprojects {
    repositories {
       	jcenter()
-       	maven { url "https://jitpack.io" }  //Make sure to add this in your project for uCrop }
+       	maven { url "https://jitpack.io" }  //Make sure to add this in your project }
 }
 ```